telekom/testerra-xray-connector/README.md

 #### Test class mapping

 Instead of annotating each method by itself, you can annotate just the test class with the `XrayTestSet` annotation
-and the X-Ray connector will do the rest for you by searching JIRA issues itself with the provided query on your implementation of `XrayMapper.methodToXrayTestQuery`.
+and the Xray connector will do the rest for you by searching JIRA issues itself with the provided query on your implementation of `XrayMapper.methodToXrayTestQuery`.

 For example, you can provide the following simple mapper, that will just grab the test method name and search JIRA issues by matching summary.